 Your postpartum belly will shrink some immediately after birth, but there are several contributing factors here.

 Not only have your skin and core muscles been stretched to new lengths (literally), but your uterus has, too.

 So when we’re talking about ways to tighten your postpartum belly, we are actually talking about a few different things.
 They are:

 - Stretched belly skin.

 - Your increased fluid (water, blood, etc.).

 - Weakened core muscles.

-Because there are so many changes that happen during pregnancy and the postpartum period, this post will cover many ways to tighten your postpartum belly.
-(Click to read about the unexpected things that happen when you have a c-section.)
+But because there are so many changes that happen during pregnancy and the postpartum period, this post will cover many ways to tighten your postpartum belly.

 A growing belly is necessary for a healthy baby, but luckily your body will help your belly shrink beginning immediately after giving birth.